zama-ai/httpz-solidity/docs/fundamentals/types/operations.md

 ## Overload operators
 Overloaded operators such as `+`, `-`, `*`, and `&` on encrypted integers are supported with the [`using for`](https://docs.soliditylang.org/en/v0.8.22/contracts.html#using-for) syntax.
 As of now, overloaded operators call the versions without an overflow check.

-For more information about the supported operations, refer to the [function specifications](../../references/functions.md) page or the [TFHE-rs docs](https://docs.zama.ai/tfhe-rs/getting-started/operations#arithmetic-operations.).
+For more information about the supported operations, refer to the [fhEVM API specifications](../../references/functions.md) page.

-If you need a feature that is not currently available, please [consult our roadmap](../../developer/roadmap.md) for upcoming developments.
-You can also reach out to us on Discord or visit our community forum.

 If you find yourself in search of a missing feature, we encourage you to [consult our roadmap](../../developer/roadmap.md) for upcoming developments.
 Alternatively, don't hesitate to reach out to us on [Discord](https://discord.com/invite/fhe-org) or visit our [Community Forum](https://community.zama.ai/c/fhevm/15).